willjhliang/quartz/content/Machine Learning/Fairness/⚖️ Algorithmic Fairness.md

 If we have the outcome data $S = \{ (x, y ) \}$ and judgements $F = \{ (x_1, x_2) \}$, we can find $h \in H$ that minimizes error on $S$ subject to $F$.
 This provides another game theory problem formulation.

 ## Minimax Group Fairness
 Minimax group fairness notes that for some methods that aim to equalize harm, we may be needlessly inflating harm for the advantaged subgroups to ensure equality.
 An alternative guarantee is to promise that the error on each group is beneath a threshold—but no promise that errors are equal across groups.
-This gives us the minimax problem $$\min_h \max_g \{ \epsilon(h, g) \}.$$
+This gives us the minimax problem
+$$
+\min_h \max_g \{ \epsilon(h, g) \}.
+$$

 ## Bias Bounties
 [[💰 Bias Bounties]] is an approach that invites the public to help improve the model.
 Similar to bug bounties, we reward people for finding biases and fixing them.